Visionary-Laboratory/SpaceDG/README.md

 ## TODO

+- [ ] Release full SpaceDG dataset.

+- [x] Release SpaceDG-Bench and evaluation code.

 - [ ] Release the full paper and the project page of SpaceDG.

-- [ ] Release SpaceDG dataset and SpaceDG-Bench.

-- [ ] Confirm Hugging Face dataset / benchmark URLs and dataset card wording.